(Also known as Whiplash, Whiplash Syndrome, Acceleration / Deceleration Injury, Neck Sprain)

 Prognosis for neck whiplash

 Most patients with mild to moderate cases of neck whiplash heal quickly and have a full recovery with appropriate physiotherapy treatment.
 In these instances, recovery may take weeks to months.
 In severe cases, recovery may be significantly longer.
-Patients with severe neck whiplash may also have an increased likelihood of developing degenerative changes to their joints resulting in long term problems with restricted movement and pain.
+Patients with severe neck whiplash may also have an increased likelihood of developing degenerative changes to their joints (neck arthritis) resulting in potential long term problems with restricted movement and pain.

 Treatment for neck whiplash